jess-che/fortis/README.md

 Flask connects to the postgreSQL server and makes the queries to interact with the data as necessary in the backend.
 Furthermore, postgreSQL is also hosted by Vercel and linked to this project.

-To set up postgre, first connect postgre to storage in your Vercel dashboard.
+To set up postgreSQL, first connect postgre to storage in your Vercel dashboard.

+## Getting Started

+The initial framework is based on [Vercel's Next.js Flask Starter](https://vercel.com/templates/next.js/nextjs-flask-starter).

+First, clone the project onto your local machine.

 Install the Vercel Postgres package:
 ```bash